 The Box Elder is a small to medium sized deciduous tree native to CA and other areas in the US.
-It can be found natively growing in riparian areas, generally as an understory tree.
+Loally it can be found growing in riparian areas, generally as an understory tree.
 Very fast growing, to a fault actually, to 40-50' tall and as wide, usually with multiple stems forming a broadly spreading habit of mostly impenetrable stems and low hanging branches.
 Rarely cultivated except in North Dakota, sorry its an old joke.
 This is a grove in the Capitola village.

 Stems are thin, green with a distinctive waxy coating (glaucous bloom).
 You can see in the first picture how the wax has rubbed off.